Traders Buy Shares of Health Care SPDR (XLV) on Weakness

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, December 26th.
-Shareholders of record on Monday, December 18th were issued a $0.3306 dividend.
-This represents a $1.32 dividend on an annualized basis and a dividend yield of 1.60%.
-The ex-dividend date of this dividend was Friday, December 15th.
-This is an increase from Health Care SPDR’s previous quarterly dividend of $0.30.
-Health Care SPDR’s dividend payout ratio (DPR) is currently 9.44%.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, December 26th.
+Stockholders of record on Monday, December 18th were given a dividend of $0.3306 per share.
+This is a boost from Health Care SPDR’s previous quarterly dividend of $0.30.
+This represents a $1.32 annualized dividend and a dividend yield of 1.58%.
+The ex-dividend date was Friday, December 15th.
+Health Care SPDR’s dividend payout ratio is currently 9.44%.

-COPYRIGHT VIOLATION NOTICE: “Traders Buy Shares of Health Care SPDR (XLV) on Weakness” was first posted by Chaffey Breeze and is the sole property of of Chaffey Breeze.
-If you are accessing this story on another publication, it was stolen and reposted in violation of United States and international copyright legislation.
-The correct version of this story can be accessed at https://www.chaffeybreeze.com/2017/12/29/traders-buy-shares-of-health-care-spdr-xlv-on-weakness.html.

 Health Care Select Sector SPDR Fund (the Fund) seeks to closely match the returns and characteristics of the S&P Health Care Select Sector Index (the Index).
 The companies included in the Index are selected on the basis of general industry classification from a universe of companies defined by the Standard & Poor’s 500 Composite Stock Index (S&P 500).